-A passing grade (A-E) in the course is obtained when a student has achieved at least 50 course points and has achieved at least 50 points on assessment task 1.
+A passing grade (A-E) in the course is obtained when a student has achieved at least 50 course points and at least 50% of all individual examination points.

-A failing grade (F) in the course is obtained when a student has not achieved at least 50 course points or has not achieved at least 50 points on assessment task 1.
+A failing grade (F) in the course is obtained when a student has not achieved at least 50 course points or at least 50% of all individual examination points.

-• If less than 50 course points are achieved, a grade F is obtained, implying that the entire course must be retaken and that previously acquired course points are forfeited.
+• If less than 50 course points or less than 50% of all individual examination points are achieved, a grade F is obtained, implying that the entire course must be retaken and that previously acquired course points are forfeited.